liny786/Weather-API-App/README.md

 <h2>Weather-App</h2>

-I used Yahoo's Weather API to print the sunrise time in the city of Mumbai.
+I used Yahoo's Weather API to print the sunrise time in the city of Mumbai in console.

 The API EndPoint is => https://weather-ydn-yql.media.yahoo.com/forecastrss?location=mumbai&format=json .